 Declaring a major in the College of Education, does not imply acceptance into the Teacher Preparation Program.
-In order to be recommended for a degree in education and certification in an authorized teaching field, a student must apply for and be formally admitted to the Teacher Preparation Program in teacher education at this university.
+In order to continue to seek degree requirements, to be recommended for a degree in education, and to become certified in an authorized teaching field, a student must apply for and be formally admitted to the Teacher Preparation Program in teacher education at this university.

 Teacher Preparation Program Admission Requirements

 All of the following requirements must be met for formal acceptance into the Teacher Preparation Program:

 - achieve an ACT composite score of 22 or higher OR an SAT combined verbal and math score of 1100 or higher OR achieve passing scores on all parts of Praxis I Core Academic Skills for Educators-Reading, Writing, and Mathematics